MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-get-data.md

 Lastly hit **Save** at the right bottom corner of the window.

+### Step Two: Ingesting Entities

-- **Step Two: Identifying Data Sources**: Within the datasources page that is shown below you should locate the specific sources that apply to your organization.
+Within the data sources page that is shown below you should locate the specific sources that apply to your organization.
 First identify their types which are represented by the tabs at the top of the page (highlighted below).
 Then, search for your specific sources under the relevant tabs.

 > [!div class="mx-imgBorder"]
 > ![](media/choose-data-source-menu.png "Data source menu")